Dr. Edward Snell leads the Institute

 Dr. Snell came to the Institute in 2005 and has been supported in his research continuously by competitive awards from NIH, NSF, NASA, and the DoD.
 He has also received support from local and national foundations.
 Dr. Snell has served on numerous advisory and review committees and represented the scientific community on the American Institute of Physics News and Media Advisory Committee, the Stanford Synchrotron Lightsource Users Executive Committee, and the International Organization on Biological Crystallization among others.
 He has published almost 80 research papers in international journals, four book chapters, and two books.
 Holding two patents, he is also a professor at the University of Buffalo Material Design and Innovation Department, a department that spans both the School of Engineering and Applied Sciences and the College of Arts and Sciences.
 Dr. Snell is an adjunct faculty at the Roswell Park Comprehensive Cancer Center and mentors graduate students from both Roswell Park and the University.
 He has long-term collaborations with scientific groups worldwide and has given hundreds of presentations at national and international meetings.

 In 2014 Dr. Snell became the president and chief executive officer of the Institute.
+In late 2023, he transitioned to Chief Scientific Officer.
 He is forging collaborative links regionally and nationally leading an accomplished, efficient, and skilled team who are committed to working today for the cures of tomorrow.

 The Institute is managed by a team providing the highest level of support to the research groups.
 Our commitment to furthering their work serves the health and well-being of our community.
 Cures begin here through teamwork.

 Scientific Governance Council